Profile

 1. 1

-Sieve the semolina flour, then mix it with two tablespoons of olive oil, the eggs, a pinch of salt, and warm water until you get a soft, smooth dough.
-Wrap it in cling film and set aside.
+Sift the semolina flour and mix with two tablespoons of olive oil, the eggs, a pinch of salt, and warm water until you form a soft, smooth dough.
+Wrap in cling film and set aside.

 2. 2

-Fry the minced veal in the butter until cooked through.
-Let it cool slightly, then combine with the béchamel, chopped salami, and diced tuma cheese.
+Fry the minced veal in butter until cooked through.
+Allow to cool slightly, then stir in the béchamel, diced salami, and small chunks of tuma cheese.

 3. 3